thinkful-ei-goat/Decoder-Ring-Project-Robert-Chavana/README.md

  - -Substitution

    --Both encoding and decoding!
    ---4/14/2022: Added random alphabet generation!
-Simply leave the --alphabet section blank,
+Simply leave the alphabet section blank,
-              ---and it will generate one randomly!
-Only uses a-z characters though, so if
-              ---you want to use special characters you'll have to input an alphabet using them.
+              and it will generate one randomly!
+Only uses a-z characters though, so if you want to use special characters you'll have to input an alphabet using them.